cinnData/PythonBootcamp/[PY-01] What is Python?.md

 ## What is Python?

 **Python** is a programming language, born in 1991.
 The latest stable version (when this is being written) is Python 3.11.
-To work with Python, you will use an interface to a **Python interpreter** among the many available choices (see below).
-You can have several instances of the interpreter, called **kernels**, running independently in your computer.
+As a programming language, Python is used for the programmer to write a programs that performs a task.
+This course is data-oriented, so let us mention a few examples in that line:

+* A **web scraping** program that captures data on the current prices in an e-commerce web site, storing them in a database.

+* A **machine learning** program that trains an algorithm that assigns credit scores to borrowers in a lending platform.

+** A **pricing algorithm** that estimates the market price of a real estate asset.

+These programs are later executed many times without being modified.
+But you can use Python in other ways.
+For instance, to examine the variation of the stock price of a specific company, or the structure of the vacation rental market in a specific region.
+Either for developing the program, which always involves a bit of trail and error, or in the learning process, we use a basic tool, the **Python interactive interpreter**.
+We can have several instances of the interpreter, called **kernels**, running independently in our computer.
+To deal with the Python interpreter, most pythonistas use an interface, chosen among the many available choices (see below).

 ## Python modules and packages